kroa38/RaspLogger/README.md

 The script **db_backup.sh** automatically backup the entire database to the USB Key
 The script run once per day by using **Cron**.

+---
+## Internet Provider

+configure NAT/PAT on your router to have access to SSH and InfluxdB